About National Wattle Day

 Wattle Day History

-Wattle Day's long and interesting history has been described in some detail by Maria Hitchcock in her delightful book simply entitled Wattle.
-Most of the following facts are sourced from Wattle, with permission from the author.
+Wattle Day's long and interesting history has been described in some detail by Maria Hitchcock in her delightful book entitled A Celebration of Wattle: Australia's national emblem.
+Most of the following facts are sourced from A Celebration of Wattle, with permission from the author.

 The first known use of wattle as a meaningful emblem in the Australian colonies dates back to the early days of Tasmania (1838), when the wearing of silver wattle sprigs was encouraged on the occasion of an anniversary celebration of the seventeenth century European discovery of the island.